GluuFederation/docs-de-prod/docs/source/reference/config-init.md

 ## Overview

-[config-init](https://github.com/GluuFederation/docker-config-init/tree/3.1.6) is a special container that is neither daemonized nor executing a long-running process.
-The purpose of this container is to generate, dump (backup), or even load (restore) the config and secrets.
+[config-init](https://github.com/GluuFederation/docker-config-init/tree/4.0.0) is a special container to load (generate/restore), dump (backup) the config and secrets.

-## Version
+## Versions

-Currently there's no stable version for Gluu Server Docker Edition v3.1.6, however unstable version is available as `gluufederation/config-init:3.1.6_dev`.
+- Stable: N/A
+- Unstable: `gluufederation/config-init:4.0.0_dev`

+Refer to [Changelog](https://github.com/GluuFederation/docker-config-init/blob/4.0.0/CHANGES.md) for details on new features, bug fixes, or older releases.

 ## Environment Variables